UCSB-Wang-Gang/CausalQA-API/README.md

 **Note:** These "models" aren't actual SQL tables (Redis is a key-value store).
 Rather, they are just used to validate that all of the input parameters are present.

 ## 📍 Endpoints
+The base URL for the endpoints is tentatively `https://api.justinchang.dev:50000`.
 - **GET** `/api`
   - Hello world test
 - **POST** `/api/update_question`